kubeshop/nordictestingdays-2022/README.md

 #### Backup - if you weren't able to install Petstore locally:

-Use [public Petstore](https://petstore3.swagger.io/) instead - you should see the same petstore as above.
+Use [hosted Petstore](https://petstore.testkube.io/) instead - you should see the same Petstore as above.

 ![images/swaggerui.png](images/swaggerui.png)